pivotal/docs-tap/authn-authz/azure-ad.md

 * Download and install the [Tanzu CLI](../install-tanzu-cli.html#-install-or-update-the-tanzu-cli-and-plug-ins)
 * Download and install the [Tanzu CLI RBAC plug-in](binding.html)
-* Install [pinniped supervisor and concierge](pinniped-install-guide.md) on the cluster without setting up the [`OIDCIdentityProvider` and `secret`](pinniped-install-guide.html#create-pinniped-supervisor-configuration) yet.
+* Install [Pinniped supervisor and concierge](pinniped-install-guide.html) on the cluster without setting up the [`OIDCIdentityProvider` and `secret`](pinniped-install-guide.html#create-pinniped-supervisor-configuration) yet.